“…in hope that creation itself will be liberated from its bondage to decay and brought into the freedom and glory of the children of God.”

 like two suns that secretly circle the depths.

-Over the earth the rivers are pouring,
+All over the earth the rivers are pouring,

 they flow by their thousands, stretching the length